Facility Maintenance Technician – P/T Murray

 - Coordinate and assist with the removal of snow/ice as needed.

 - Coordinate and assist with grounds maintenance as needed.

 - Coordinate and assist with both regular cleaning and special cleaning projects as needed.

-- Perform light vehicle maintenance (filling up tires, adding windshield wiper fluid and antifreeze, checking oil and transmission fluid) and schedule and take vehicles in to shop for required inspections and maintenance.
+- Perform light vehicle maintenance (filling tires, adding wiper fluid and antifreeze, checking oil and transmission fluid) and schedule/take vehicles to the repair shop for required inspections and maintenance.

-- Ensure all systems are performing as optimally as possible to reduce operating cost.
+- Ensure all systems are performing as optimally as possible to reduce operating costs.

-- Interact with HSU program managers to effectively communicate all repair & maintenance concerns to the Facility Manager in a timely fashion.
+- Interact with HSU program managers to effectively communicate all repair & maintenance concerns to the Facility Director in a timely fashion.

-- Investigate complaints regarding service and equipment, and take corrective actions.
+- Investigate complaints regarding service and equipment, and take corrective action as directed by Management.

 - Treat all animals humanely, properly, and with compassion at all times, regardless of the situation or circumstance; promote a humane and caring attitude toward all animals at all times.